John Armfield: Personal life and death

 In 1831 Armfield married Martha Franklin, Isaac Franklin's niece.
 Armfield joined the Episcopal Church, and his wife converted from the Presbyterian faith and became an Episcopalian for him.
 The family attended Christ Church Cathedral in Nashville, Tennessee, as did Bishop Leonidas Polk, with whom Armfield was a close friend.
 Another of Armfield's close friends was John M. Bass, mayor of Nashville.

 Armfield died of old age on September 20, 1871, in Beersheba Springs.

 Armfield and his wife had no children.
-He is known to have fathered at least one child with an enslaved Black woman; he sold both her and the child.
+He is known to have fathered at least one child with an enslaved Black woman; he sold both her and their child.
 Rodney G. Williams, who is African American, has established his descent from Armfield by DNA testing.